softicar/gradle-plugins/README.md

 For development, a recent [Eclipse IDE for Java Development](https://www.eclipse.org/downloads/packages/) is required.
 Clone the repository into the *Eclipse* workspace using the *Git* command line client and import it as *Existing Gradle Project*.

-To publish this Gradle plug-in to a local repository for testing purposes, manipulate build files as follows:
+To publish this Gradle plug-in to a local repository for testing purposes, manipulate the build files as follows:

 1. Modify `com.softicar.gradle.plugins/build.gradle` as follows:
    1. Add the `maven-publish` plugin: